-- We support the research needs of current LSU faculty, staff, students, and emeritus faculty.
+- We support the research needs of current LSU faculty, staff, LSU and LSU Online students, and emeritus faculty.

-- Faculty and students affiliated with the LSU Law School should request Interlibrary Loan service from their school library.
+- Faculty and students affiliated with the LSU Law School should request Interlibrary Loan service from LSU Law Library's Interlibrary Loan.

 - Book Chapters

 - One article/book chapter per request.